oktytncy/OCI/remote_peering/remote_peering.md

     ![image6](print_screen/6.png)

-9. Add an Ingress Rule to Default Security List for VCN-A-Hub.
+9. Add an Ingress Rule to the Default Security List for VCN-A-Hub.
 With this rule, we are going to allow all traffic from VCN-B-Spoke

     ```shell
     Source Type: CIDR